-For Proposal 1, you may vote "FOR" all the nominees to the Board, "WITHHOLD" your vote from all nominees, or "For" all except any nominee you specify.
-For Proposals 2 through 5 (as described below), you may vote "FOR" or "AGAINST," or abstain from voting, on each proposal.
+For Proposal 1, you may vote for all the nominees to the Board, withhold your vote from all nominees, or vote for all nominees except any nominee(s) you specify.
+For Proposals 2 through 4 (as described below), you may vote for or against, or abstain from voting, on each proposal.

-Proposal Board Recommendation Required Vote Effect of Withhold Votes, Abstentions and Broker Non-Votes Proposal 1: Elect Our Directors FOR all nominees Plurality of the votes cast: the nine nominees that receive the most "FOR" votes will be elected.
+Proposal Board Recommendation Required Vote Effect of Withhold Votes, Abstentions, and Broker Non-Votes Proposal 1: Elect Our Directors FOR all nominees Plurality of the votes cast: the nine nominees that receive the most "For" votes will be elected.
 Withhold votes and broker non-votes will have no effect on this proposal.
-Proposal 2: Ratify the Appointment of Our Independent Registered Public Accounting Firm FOR Abstentions and broker non-votes, if any, will have no effect on this proposal.
+Proposal 2: Ratify the Appointment of Our Independent Registered Public Accounting Firm FOR The number of votes cast "For" this proposal must exceed the number of votes cast "Against" this proposal.
+Abstentions and broker non-votes, if any, will have no effect on this proposal.
 As this is a "routine" proposal, if you do not provide voting instructions to your broker, your broker generally will have discretion to vote your shares on this proposal.
 Proposal 3: Approve, on an Advisory, Non-Binding Basis, Our Named Executive Officer Compensation FOR The number of votes cast "For" this proposal must exceed the number of votes cast "Against" this proposal.
 Abstentions and broker non-votes will have no effect on this proposal.
-Proposal 4: Approve the Astrana Health, Inc. 2024 Equity Incentive Plan FOR The number of votes cast "For" this proposal must exceed the number of votes cast "Against" this proposal.
+Proposal 4: Approve the Amended and Restated 2024 Equity Incentive Plan FOR The number of votes cast "For" this proposal must exceed the number of votes cast "Against" this proposal.
 Abstentions and broker non-votes will have no effect on this proposal.
-Proposal 5: Approve an Amendment to the Company's Restated Certificate of Incorporation to reflect New Delaware Law Provisions Regarding Officer Exculpation FOR 3 2 Abstentions and broker non-votes will have the same effect as votes "against" the proposal.

-All votes will be tabulated by the inspector of elections appointed for the 2024 Annual Meeting, who will separately tabulate affirmative and negative votes, withheld votes, abstentions, and broker non-votes, if any.
-Preliminary voting results will be announced at the 2024 Annual Meeting.
-Final voting results will be published in a Current Report on Form 8-K, which we will file within four business days of the 2024 Annual Meeting.
+All votes will be tabulated by the inspector of elections appointed for the 2025 Annual Meeting.
+The inspector will separately tabulate affirmative and negative votes, withheld votes, abstentions, and broker non-votes, if any.
+Preliminary voting results will be announced at the 2025 Annual Meeting.
+Final voting results will be published in a Current Report on Form 8-K, which we will file within four business days of the 2025 Annual Meeting.